solid-stack/scaffold-it/README.md

 Pre:
 - Runs: right before the scaffold process
 - File Name: pre.hook
+- cwd: The template root

 Post:
 - Runs: Right after the scaffold process.
 - File Name: post.hook
+- cwd: The destination root

 Both hooks should be located in the hooks directory and receive the a JSON.stringified version of the template variables and their values as the first